 You will also face a $250 one-time set-up charge when you open your account.
 This fee is non-refundable unless you terminate your account contract within five days of signing up.

-You will pay 0.50% of your account balance as Rebalance IRA’s annual management fee.
+You will pay 0.70% of your account balance, up to $1 million, as Rebalance’s annual management fee.
+Balance amounts above $1 carry a 0.50% fee, and balances above $5 million have a 0.25% fee.
 The fee is deducted from your account on a quarterly basis, determined by the funds in your account for the previous quarter.
-There is a minimum compensation amount of $500 per year and per account.
-However, Rebalance IRA may sometimes choose to treat multiple IRAs as one account.
+ETF fund fees average 0.15%.

-Your portfolio will be regularly rebalanced twice a year.
-Rebalancing adjusts your portfolio according to changes in your tolerance, goals and the market, keeping its performance at its peak.
+Your portfolio will be regularly rebalanced twice a year at a cost that ranges from $35 tp $50.
+Rebalancing is done using the MarketRiders investment platform, methodology and rebalancing algorithms.
+This process adjusts your portfolio according to changes in your tolerance, goals and the market, keeping its performance at its peak.
 Withdrawals and contributions may also require some extra rebalancing.